Published March 9, 2020

 2. Collection of Information

-Information You Provide Directly to National Geographic Partners
+Information You Provide Directly to Two Rule Foundation Partners

 If you are interested in obtaining information, products or services from the Two Rule Foundation, or participating in certain activities through the Services, you may need to provide us or our service providers with information about yourself.
 For example: